Interview with David Rosenthal, Player, Programmer, and Industry Pundit

 In total, there are 10 RECEPTOR 2+ PRO units on tour, configured as five stations, with five units to serve as backups for each of the main units because this is a gig where nothing can ever fail for any reason.
 If you've ever seen Bruce live, it is a musical marathon that can sometimes last for hours, so everything has to work all the time, no excuses.
 More important, there are no intermissions or breaks to do any gear swaps, hence everything has a backup unit.

-Roy Bittan's understage rig: The rack on the left
+Roy Bittan's understage rig:

+The rack on the left is the new system with duplicates of everything as spares.
 The rack on the right is the old system which is no longer in use

 In Roy Bittan's rig we have a dedicated RECEPTOR 2+ PRO for running Ivory II.
 That unit provides all the piano sounds for the entire show.
 Since he plays piano on so many songs throughout the show we decided to dedicate a Receptor just for running Ivory II, essentially making it a dedicated piano module and not running any other plug-ins on that particular unit.
 Of course, RECEPTOR is totally capable of running multiple plug-ins at once, but we just wanted to make that an independent instrument because it plays a continuous and important role.